 - The catalog in effect at the time the student declares a major or minor is used to determine the program requirements.

-- perform statistical analysis with numerical and symbolic statistical technology/software.
+- S5: perform analysis with technology/software.